Charles A. Peabody Jr.: Early life

 Peabody was born on April 11, 1849, in New York City.
 He was one of four children of Judge Charles Augustus Peabody (1814–1901) and, his first wife, Julia Caroline (née Livingston) Peabody (1816–1878) who married at Trinity Church in 1846.
 Among his siblings was brother Dr. George Livingston Peabody (who married Jane de Peyster Huggins), Philip Glendower Peabody and Julia Livingston Peabody (the wife of Charles J. Nourse).
 After his mother's death in 1878, his father remarried to Mary Eliza Hamilton.
 Mary was a cousin of Mrs. Astor, a daughter of John Church Hamilton and granddaughter of Alexander Hamilton, one of the Founding Fathers of the United States.
 His father served one term on the Supreme Court of New York and was appointed a Provisional Judge in the District of New Orleans by President Abraham Lincoln.
 After Mary's death in 1887, he married for a third time to Athenia Livingston (née Bowen), the widow of James Bowen (his "old-time warm friend and associate") and daughter of Anthony Rutgers Livingston (brother to U.S. Representative Robert Le Roy Livingston).

 A Boston Brahmin, his paternal grandparents were Samuel Peabody (son of Capt.
 Richard Peabody of the Revolutionary War who commanded a Company at Fort Ticonderoga and Lake George) and Abigail (née Wood) Peabody.
-Her maternal grandparents were James Duane Livingston and Sarah (née Swift) Livingston.
+His maternal grandparents were James Duane Livingston and Sarah (née Swift) Livingston.
 Among his maternal family, all descendants of Robert Livingston, the 3rd Lord of Livingston Manor, was aunt Alice Craufurd Livingston (wife of John Howard Tillotson), uncle Charles James Livingston (husband of Charlotte Lucia Merry) and aunt Louisa Livingston (wife of Oliver Hewlett Jones).

 Peabody attended Columbia University, where he played on the college's football team and was a member of the Fraternity of Delta Psi (St. Anthony Hall), graduating with the class of 1869, before attending Columbia Law School, where he graduated in 1871.